Rod Library--Special Collections

 Photocopies of Obiter Scripta columns; Humanities lecture notes.

-Material re-processed and finding aid prepared by Gerald L. Peterson in June 2001.
+Material re-processed and finding aid prepared by University Archivist Gerald L. Peterson, June 2001; last modified, March 3, 2014 (GP).